MrAhile/K8s-CKA/6-Troubleshooting/worker-kubelet.md

 3. Check the status of worker1

-From the list of node, worker1 should appear in NotReady
+From the list of node, worker1 should appear as NotReady

 ```
 k get no